 Ammonia is good for almost everything else.
 I didn't use it for years, because I hated the smell.
 Then I found a recipe suggested by Greenpeace, the environmental organization: half a cup of ammonia, a quarter cup of vinegar, and a handful of baking soda in a bucket of warm water.
 It makes a terrific, nontoxic, all-purpose cleaner that is almost odorless.
 I use it on linoleum, the walls and in the bathroom.
 It's also good for scrubbing rugs clean.

-For about $4 I can buy a gallon of vinegar, four pounds of baking soda and two quarts of ammonia.
-This replaces about the same amount of much more expensive scouring powder, all-purpose cleaner, bleach, toilet-bowl cleaner, rug deodorizer, drain cleaner and window cleaner.
+A gallon of vinegar, four pounds of baking soda and two quarts of ammonia replaces about the same amount of much more expensive scouring powder, all-purpose cleaner, bleach, toilet-bowl cleaner, rug deodorizer, drain cleaner and window cleaner.
 And because our house is clean and free of chemical smells, we don't need air freshener.

 Washing soda is also economical.
 Borax and soap flakes, however, are not especially inexpensive.
 On the other hand, they may serve as substitutes for a lot of costly products.
 They replace disinfectant, laundry detergent and bleach—and in my case, they've eliminated the expense of all the medicinal stuff I used to buy to clear up my face.